alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap1.md

 D. Operational control

 8. A. Technical controls enforce confidentiality, integrity, and availability in the digital space.
-Examples of technical securitycontrols include firewall rules, access control lists, intrusion prevention systems, and encryption.
+Examples of technical security controls include firewall rules, access control lists, intrusion prevention systems, and encryption.

 9- Which one of the following is not a common goal of a cybersecurity attacker?